ejaquay/bootrom/README.md

    echo ff 00 00 26 02 | xxd -r -p >> emuboot.bin # execute at $2602
 ```

 This creates a emuboot.bin that VCC will load and execute using it's quickload feature.
 In the process of testing I discovered that OS9Boot must contain the emudsk module to actually read from virtual hard drives.
 I also had to switch clock2 with clock2_cloud9 to use the clock in harddisk.dll.
-I used EOU swapboot to change Os9boot.
+I used EOU swapboot to change OS9boot.
 The ability to handle non-contigous OS9Boot file came in handy right off the bat!

-The next step was to try to create a ROM with my proven to work bootstrap.
-This initially proved to be quite simple.
-I wrote a tiny bit of 6309 code, assembled it with lwasm and tacked the boottrack on to the result:
+The next step was to try to create a ROM with my proven bootstrap.
+I wrote a tiny bit of 6309 code, assembled it with lwasm and appended the boot modules to the result:

-The code (bootstrap.asm):
+bootstrap.asm:
 ```
     org $C000
     ldu #boottrk  ; where bootrack is in ROM